How to Do PPC Keyword Research for B2B SaaS in 2026

 While these keywords have high search volume, they typically have lower conversion rates because people are still in the learning phase rather than ready to buy.

-How to Research Keywords - 7 Important Steps
+How to do PPC Keyword Research in 2026 ( 7 Important Steps)

 Step 1: Build Your Initial Keyword List